 Abraham Maslow the American psychologist share this many years ago.
 He was best known for creating Maslow’s Hierarchy Of Needs, a theory of psychological health, which suggested that the fulfilling of innate human needs in priority… resulted in self-actualization.

 What follows is an adapted version from a branding point of view.
 Our brand needs to meet the needs of our audience; our tribe.
 It’s that simple!
 We need to identify three components of that understanding:

 Desires – Recognition – Beliefs.

-Theses elements – Desire, Recognition and Beliefs are the three parts of your audience’s mind, which are the raw materials you work with to truly serve your audience and add value to their life.
+Theses elements – Desire, Recognition, and Beliefs are the three parts of your audience’s mind, which are the raw materials you work with to truly serve your audience and add value to their life.

 When we are young children what we want makes up a large part of who we are.
-And of course that doesn’t stop being true when we become an adult.
+And of course, that doesn’t stop being true when we become an adult.

 Desires have tremendous driving power and are always present.
 You cannot create them, diminish them or battle them.
 But we can expand them, sharpen them, channel them and give them a focus.
 To see your audience clearly, to hear the first signs of “Pick me, See me… I’m over here.”
-We need to recognise what they need in order to feel valued.
+We need to recognize what they need in order to feel valued.

 What does your product or service provide your audience, which they actually want?